goldenforever/goldenforever.github.io/Markdown/reqs.md

 In combination of the raw assets, this size increases to 171.1KB ~ 2.8% of maximum allowed.

-Interestingly, this website benefitted greatly from Markdown being a smaller file than the HTML equivalent.
+Interestingly, this website benefited greatly from Markdown being a smaller file than the HTML equivalent.

 The Markdown files that generate this website are approximately 44KB in total - the minimised HTML equivalent is 64KB and the unminimised HTML equivalent is approximately 104KB.